noseglasses/qmk_firmware/docs/papageno.md

 # Papageno: Turn your keyboard into a magical musical instrument

+## Abstract

+Define multi-key tap-dances, highly customizable leader key-sequences, chords, key-clusters or mixtures of it all.
+[Papageno](https://github.com/noseglasses/papageno/) an advanced pattern matching library seamlessly integrates with QMK to provide ultimate flexibility in the generation of multikey-commands.
+An automatized compression mechanism converts easy-to-define search-tree data structures into statically allocated, compile-time static compressed data-sets.
+This allows for Flash and RAM memory-saving definitions of large amounts of key-patterns in a clearly arranged fashion.
+See the [QMK-Papageno](papageno.md) page for detailed information.

-## Overview
+## Introduction

-An introduction of Papageno, its basic features and a motivation of its development and application is followed by an brief example how to use the Papageno-QMK API to define keymaps.
-Links to further documents that describe Papageno and its QMK-API are also provided.
+A description of Papageno, its basic features and a motivation of its development and application is followed by a brief example how to use the Papageno-QMK API in `keymap.c` definitions.
+Links to further documents that describe Papageno and its QMK-API are provided at the end of the document.

 ## Motivation